willmon16/Labs/Lab1.md

 2. Markdown tutorial - how to format those "comment" cells in the Jupyter notebook, along with the ".md" files on GitHub https://www.markdowntutorial.com
 2. HW3 - is posted, it is short
-3. Practice GitHb, I think I found the problem, it was in the permissions.
+3. Practice GitHub, I think I found the problem, it was in the permissions.
     * GitHub Tutorial on terminal methods: https://try.github.io/levels/1/challenges/1 *you would run these commands with the GitShell on a Window machine*
     * GitHub Tutorial on web based methods: